boozallen/sdp-images/container-hardening.md

     > followed by a subcommand from the Makefile.
     > For example, to run the tarball creation automation, type **make build-dep**.
     > At this time, creation of the tarball requires both the BAH-Public & BAH-Private keys.
-    > See a repository administator should you need to perform this action.
+    > See a repository administrator should you need to perform this action.
 2. Build and test the container for expected performance
     1. Upgrading or modifying components of a container may cause intended functionality of a given container to break, detecting this early helps reduce user impact